FindArticles FindArticles

 XChat encrypted DMs on X expand to more users, enhancing private messaging

-How to find XChat and get started
+Where to find XChat and how to get started

-Security expectations and open questions
+Security expectations and open issues

-How XChat compares to rivals
+How XChat matches up to its competitors

 Privacy gains and moderation trade-offs